Nick2310-lgtm/BDA-IA2-Group-08_A1/README.md

 # Secure Data Orchestration for Patient Monitoring – Case Study Implementation

-## Overview

-This repository implements the experimental evaluation described in Section 5 of the case study using the MIMIC-III Clinical Database Demo (v1.4).
+This repository implements the experimental evaluation of the Secure Data Orchestration framework using ICU monitoring data from the MIMIC-III Clinical Database Demo (v1.4).

-## Dataset

-Download the MIMIC-III Clinical Database Demo from PhysioNet: https://physionet.org/content/mimiciii-demo/1.4/

-After downloading:

-1. Extract the ZIP file.
-2. Place `CHARTEVENTS.csv` in the same directory as the notebook.

-The dataset is not included due to licensing restrictions.

-## Workflow

-1. Vital sign extraction from CHARTEVENTS
-2. Mean aggregation per patient
+The implementation performs:

+- Extraction and aggregation of vital signs from CHARTEVENTS
-3. Mean imputation
+- Mean imputation for incomplete attributes
-4. Binary risk classification (Logistic Regression)
+- Binary risk classification using Logistic Regression
-5. Execution time measurement
+- Execution time measurement
-6. K-Means clustering (k=3)
+- K-Means clustering (k = 3) for patient stratification
-7. Performance visualization
+- Performance visualization

-## Execution
+## Setup

+1. Download the MIMIC-III Clinical Database Demo (v1.4).
+2. Place `CHARTEVENTS.csv` in the project directory.
-Install dependencies: pip install -r requirements.txt
+3. Install dependencies: pip install -r requirements.txt